sudo-self/Rpi-shairport-sync/FEDORA.md

 By the way, the `autoreconf` step may take quite a while – please be patient!

 ## Configuration
-By default when you start Shairport Sync, it will play to the default output device, which is just what is needed here -- the default ALSA device routes audio into Fedora's PipeWire infrastructure.
+By default when you start Shairport Sync, it will play to the default output device, which is just what is needed here – the default ALSA device routes audio into Fedora's PipeWire infrastructure.
 You can configure many Shairport Sync settings in the configuration file, installed during the `# make install` step at `/etc/shairport-sync.conf` along with a sample at `/etc/shairport-sync.conf.sample`.

 ### Automatic Start

 To run automatically after user login, Shairport Sync can be installed as a user service.

+Placeholder: please refer to the discussion in [Issue #1260](https://github.com/mikebrady/shairport-sync/issues/1260).

 ### Running From the Command Line